 As well as the supermarket chains, we discovered nearby what appears to be an independent supermarket.
 Admittedly it is expensive but it does stock some unexpected items including familiar items from home and a bit more choice on the wine front.
 There is a greengrocers selling fresh fruit and vegetables (including the infamous durians) which also comes complete with a large white parrot overseeing I all the transactions.
 Just a couple of doors up is a shop selling a variety of birds, it is always a little strange walking past in the evening after it has shut hearing the birds singing.

-There are a wide variety of places to eat nearby including Smiths Fish and Chip shop, which I've written about previously, Fairys and proper fish and chips, it is always very busy and seems equally popular with both expats and locals.
+There are a wide variety of places to eat nearby including Smiths Fish and Chip shop (UPDATE - January 2016 this branch is now closed, if you want your Brit style fish and chip fix you can head to Balmoral Plaza, Bukit Timah Road), which I've written about previously, Fairys and proper fish and chips, it is always very busy and seems equally popular with both expats and locals.
 Perhaps more traditionally there is the Punggol Nasi Lemak eatery, I have to admit I haven't eaten here but whenever we go by it is always teeming with people waiting to be served.
 Definitely a good sign in Singapore and several taxi drivers have also raved about the place as we've driven by it, somewhere I think we need to visit sooner rather than later.
 When I first arrived we even had a local Indian takeaway that delivered (perfect) but sadly this has since closed but there are still several Indian food restaurants in the vicinity to choose from.
 We just have to go out now to dine but that is a small price to pay.

 There are several shops and places I've yet to go too, some I'll probably never venture into like, for example, the landscape gardening and water feature shop.
 Some though intrigue me, one that instantly springs to mind is the Tricycle Nite Lounge, not a shop as such but I mean what goes on there?
 The mind boggles to be honest and I haven't been able to find out, perhaps it's just as well I don't know.
 I kind of suspect too that I'll probably never venture there either but it does not stop me wondering what the place is.